B3tty/storytel-backend/README.md

 - Once the application is running, you can test the API endpoints using a tool like Postman or cURL.

-### Create a user
+## Calling the APIs

+### User API

 To be able to post messages, you will need to create a user for yourself.
-You can do so by sending a POST request to the endpoint  http://localhost:8080/api/messages with a JSON payload like this:
+You can do so by sending a POST request to the endpoint  http://localhost:8080/api/users with a JSON payload like this:

 ```json